amartyagangwar1/amartyagangwar1/README.md

 # Amartya Gangwar

-ECE @ UT Austin — Electronics & Integrated Circuits track
+Electrical and Computer Engineering at The University of Texas at Austin — Electronics & Integrated Circuits track

 ---